Radar Tracking and Jamming

 Sensor Object and Place Object Locations

-As stated earlier, the radar will lock on to the Aircraft.
-The Sensor () object is acting as a servomotor.
-Target the sensor which in turn will target the antenna later in the lesson.
+As stated earlier, the radar will lock on to your aircraft.
+The Sensor object is acting as a servo motor.
+Set TestFlight as the target of the sensor, which in turn will target the radar later in the lesson.

 2. Select the Basic - Pointing page.